damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab-pages-setup.markdown

 That's it!

 Hopefully you understand how **GitLab Pages** work and how to create your new site.
-We're looking forward to your questions!
+We're looking forward to seeing your sites!

 [doc-runner]: http://doc.gitlab.com/ce/ci/runners/README.html#sts=Runners